 - Reset: Restore the original translation of the text.

 After completing, click OK to save the modification.

 As a result, the player language in English in HTML5 output before has changed into French.
-This image below demonstrates the result:
+The image below demonstrates the result:

 So, now you can easily customize player language with ActivePresenter 8.
-Try it when you export projects to HTML5 to give your viewers the best using experience.
-Many handy information are available on our YouTube channel, Twitter and Tutorial page.
+Try it when you export projects to HTML5 to give your viewers the best experience.
+Much handy information is available on our YouTube channel, Twitter, and Tutorial page.
 So, don’t miss them!